demisto/content/Packs/qualys/Integrations/Qualysv2/README.md

 | --- | --- | --- |
 | Qualys.Timezone.Code.TIME_ZONE_CODE | unknown | Time zone code. |
 | Qualys.Timezone.Code.TIME_ZONE_DETAILS | unknown | Timezone code details. |

-## Breaking changes from the previous version of this integration - Qualys v2
-%%FILL HERE%%
-The following sections list the changes in this version.

-### Commands
-#### The following commands were removed in this version:
-* *commandName* - this command was replaced by XXX.
-* *commandName* - this command was replaced by XXX.

-### Arguments
-#### The following arguments were removed in this version:

-In the *commandName* command:
-* *argumentName* - this argument was replaced by XXX.
-* *argumentName* - this argument was replaced by XXX.

-#### The behavior of the following arguments was changed:

-In the *commandName* command:
-* *argumentName* - is now required.
-* *argumentName* - supports now comma separated values.

-### Outputs
-#### The following outputs were removed in this version:

-In the *commandName* command:
-* *outputPath* - this output was replaced by XXX.
-* *outputPath* - this output was replaced by XXX.

-In the *commandName* command:
-* *outputPath* - this output was replaced by XXX.
-* *outputPath* - this output was replaced by XXX.

-## Additional Considerations for this version
-%%FILL HERE%%
-* Insert any API changes, any behavioral changes, limitations, or restrictions that would be new to this version.